|College:||Sacramento State '06|

-McDonald was a graduate assistant coach for Dennis Erickson at Arizona State University in 2011.
+Prior to coming to EWU, McDonald was a graduate assistant coach for Dennis Erickson at Arizona State University in 2011.
 He was an offensive quality control coach for the Sun Devils, who finished 6-7 and lost to Boise State in the Maaco Bowl in Las Vegas, Nev.

 Prior to that, McDonald was an intern working with the secondary in 2010 for the San Francisco 49ers, and was defensive backs coach and strength coach that same year for San Jose City College.
 He also previously worked as strength coach at Marshall Performance and Fitness in San Jose.

 After playing the 2005 season for EWU’s fellow Big Sky Conference member Sacramento State, McDonald played as a cornerback for Erickson in the 2006 season at Idaho.
 He had 31 tackles (two for loss), one interception and five passes broken up as Idaho finished 4-8.